 He studied double bass at the jazz department of the Royal Conservatory in The Hague (Netherlands).
 In addition to swing and bebop he started playing Eastern European folklore and crossover music with the band Csókolom, touring internationally.
 That was the start of a long journey through many styles.

-Besides playing jazz, Gregor has always had side projects where he explores a world music style in great depth.
-For many years now this has been jewish klezmer music.
-He has really studied the origins and development of that style — so much that he even give lectures about the subject.
+Since then Gregor has always had projects where he explores a world music style in great depth.
+For many years this has been jewish klezmer music.
+He has studied the origins and development of that style so deeply that he even give lectures about the subject.

 Currently, Gregor is a member of several bands in the Dutch jazz and world music scene.
 See details about his current Groups & Projects.
 He is also a freelancer for jazz, world music and theater music projects.